schr0841/cnn_project/README.md

 Pre-training a neural network involves training a model on a large, broad, general-purpose dataset before fine-tuning it on a specific task (a new set of specific, likely previously unseen data).
 The ResNet50 model is a well-known model that was trained on the ImageNet database, a collection of millions of images classified across thousands of categories.

 During pre-training, the model learns to identify and extract general features from the input data, such as images' edges, textures, and shapes.
 These features become broadly useful across new tasks and data domains, even if the new data was never part of the training data.

+To make our custom CNN and the pre-trained CNN compatible with each other for direct ensembling and transfer learning puposes, we needed to make adjustments to the original ResNet50 model, and specify our custom CNN carefully.
+Note that we referred to our 'adjusted' ResNet50 model as our ResNet50-based model.

+A. To prepare the ResNet50-based model and the base CNN model to be direct ensembled, we defined them both to produce output tensors of identical shape.
+This required specifying Dense layers for the models' final output layers.
+We also set the number of units in the final output layers as equal to the class_count value, 4, to reflect the number of output classes in the data.
+We selected the Softmax activation functions for both models because it can return a probability distribution over 4 classes.
+This ensured the shape of the output tensors were (batch_size, class_count) or (None, 4).

+B. We built the ResNet50-based model, first_model, using the Functional API because it supports more flexibility than the Sequential API in cases of complex model architecture.
+In particular, the Functional API affords more flexibility when combining pre-trained models with custom layers or sharing layers between models.
+Since the Functional API allows for explicit definition of the flow of data, it enables fine control over how layers connect and interact.
+It also supports freezing layers and chaining models.

+C. To prevent errors related to ensembling a Functional API model (first_model) and a Sequential API model (second_model), we rebuilt the ResNet50-based (second_model) with the Functional API.
+The Functional API offered more control over inputs, outputs, and connections, and was better suited to handle the complexities involved in model ensembling.

 ### first_model, pre-trained ResNet50-based model
 from tensorflow.keras.layers import BatchNormalization